amitchandna/agricultural_predictions/README.md

 # Pipeline Creation
 As the data needed to be scaled, and then further analysed, pipelines were created that could carry out this task and then a gridsearch was carried out to determine the best parameters for these models.
 Using these best parameters, the most effective model at predicting whether or not a country is an importer or exporter of agricultural goods based on multiple proxy indicators.

+# Results

+Essentially what has been created here is a model that reclassifies countries based on whether or not they are importing or exporting food using proxy indicators and does so quite accurately.
+The model that has been created classifies a country with 94% accuracy.
+This model can be subsequently used to work towrads creating a better idea of which countries should be help accountable for imports and exports as it relates to agricultural products as net importers should likely pay a higher carbon tax than those that are net exporters as the net importing countries are more reliant on the global system to feed themselves.
+This is the cornerstone of any countries success and should be treated as such.